BQT2430700_03

 Mode Error

-In TE mode, if inductive spikes are observed while dimming suggesting a presence of an inductive load, the channel will shut down and indicate mode error.
+In TE mode, if inductive spikes are observed while dimming (suggesting a presence of an inductive load), the channel will shut down and indicate mode error.
+If this occurs, channels with inductive loads must be changed to LE mode.
+If this error condition occurs on channels with other load types, it may be due to excessive inductance in the external supply connection, such as an isolation transformer, or ripple filter.

 QR Code is a registered trademark of DENSO WAVE INCORPORATED in Japan and other countries.